ABOUT LONDON MUSEUMS GROUP

 Committee Member - Events & Partnerships

-May is a Learning Volunteer, and Diversity and Inclusion working group member at the London Transport Museum.
-She is a Chartered Manager committed to building an inclusive culture.
-May has more than 11 years of experience in contributing to and/or leading various functions including client success, corporate responsibility, and learning and development in for-profit and not-for-profit organisations.
+May is a Learning Volunteer, and EDI working group member at the London Transport Museum.
+She is a Chartered Manager (Fellow of CMI), a Lecturer in Business and Management / Executive Coaching, and has more than 12 years' experience in contributing to and/or leading various functions including client success, corporate responsibility, and learning and development in for-profit and not-for-profit organisations.

 Committee Member - Events